DSP: Dynamic Sequence Parallelism for Multi-Dimensional Transformers: Theoretical Analysis

 \subsection{Memory Analysis}

 Regarding activation memory, since we shard every tensor in the transformer, we are theoretically able to achieve the minimum activation cost, similar to DeepSpeed-Ulysses and Ring Attention.
-In practice, however, our approach requires less shape transformation and communication overhead, allowing us to further reduce activation memory compared to other methods.
-Megatron-SP, on the other hand, needs to hold the entire activation after the AllGather operation, resulting in higher memory requirements for hosting the activation.
+In practice, however, our approach requires less reshape and communication overhead, allowing us to further reduce intermediate activation memory compared to other methods.
+Megatron-SP and Megatron-LM, on the other hand, needs to hold some entire sequences, resulting in higher memory requirements.

-As for parameter memory, we follow the approach of DeepSpeed-Ulysses by utilizing the ZeRO technique \cite{ZeRO} to evenly shard all parameters across different devices.
-Consequently, our parameter memory footprint can be kept low as well.
-Megatron-SP also shards parameters by splitting weights, but Ring Attention requires holding the entire parameter set, leading to higher parameter memory demands.
+As for parameter memory, as discussed in Section \ref{sec:flex}, we utilize the ZeRO technique \citep{ZeRO} to shard all parameters across different devices to ensure low parameter memory footprint.

-Our dynamic sequence parallelism method achieves minimal activation memory costs by reducing shape transformations and communication overhead.
-Furthermore, by leveraging the ZeRO technique, we can maintain a low parameter memory footprint.
-These advantages demonstrate the efficacy of our approach in scaling both sequence lengths and model sizes efficiently.